Patrick Ewing Jr.: Professional career

 Ewing was named to the New York Knicks roster for the 2009 NBA Summer League in Las Vegas, but was unable to participate due to injury.

 Ewing played for the Orlando Magic in the 2010 NBA Summer League in Orlando, as well as for the Knicks in Las Vegas.
 On August 27, 2010, Ewing signed with the Knicks.
 However, he was once again waived at the end of training camp.
 He was then re-acquired by the Reno Bighorns of the NBA D-League.
 On January 25, 2011, he was traded to the Sioux Falls Skyforce for Danny Green.
 On March 26, the New Orleans Hornets signed Ewing to a 10-day contract following the injury of David West.
 On April 5, he was signed for the remainder of the season.

 On December 13, 2011, he was waived by the Hornets.

 In January 2012, Ewing returned to the Sioux Falls Skyforce.
 On February 9, Ewing was acquired by the Iowa Energy in a trade for Marqus Blakely.

 On July 4, 2012, Ewing signed a one-year contract with the Telekom Baskets Bonn of the German Bundesliga.
 He was released from his contract in December 2012.
 On January 9, 2013, Ewing signed with Blancos de Rueda Valladolid of the Spanish Liga ACB.
 On March 19, he parted ways with the Valladolid.

 In July 2013, Ewing joined the Charlotte Bobcats for the 2013 NBA Summer League.
 On September 28, 2013, he signed with the Greek League club Trikala Aries for the 2013–14 season.

 In September 2014, he signed with Nea Kifissia of Greece.
 On January 5, 2015, he parted ways with Nea Kifisia.
 Later in 2015, he joined Al Rayyan of the Qatari Basketball League.

 Coaching career

 In February 2021, Ewing was named lead assistant coach of the Ottawa Blackjacks of the Canadian Elite Basketball League (CEBL).
 On February 18, 2022, Ewing was named the inaugural head coach and general manager for the expansion Newfoundland Growlers of the CEBL.
+He returned to the Blackjacks as senior director of player personnel for the 2023 CEBL season.

+Ewing joined the South West Metro Pirates of NBL1 North as an assistant coach for the 2024 season.
+Following the NBL1 season, he joined the Brisbane Bullets as player development coach for the 2024–25 NBL season.

+On 1 October 2024, Ewing was appointed head coach of the South West Metro Pirates for the 2025 and 2026 seasons.

 National team career

-Although he is American-born, Ewing represented Jamaican national team in international competition.
+Although he is American-born, Ewing represented the Jamaican national team in international competition.
 His father, Patrick Ewing, was born in Jamaica.